iCVTEAM/CTDNet/README.md

 - Apex

 # Dataset
-Download the SOD datasets and unzip them into data folder.
+Download the SOD datasets and unzip them into '''data''' folder.

 # Model
 - If you want to test our method, please download the model into out folder.